 - Outpatient/inpatient consultations

-- Therapeutic electrophysiologic procedures
+- Diagnostic and Therapeutic electrophysiologic procedures

 - Pacemaker implantation

 - Biventricular Pacemakers and ICDs

 - Subcutaneous ICD Implant

 - Transvenous lead extraction